 First of all, please note that today it is irrelevant whether you refer to Myanmar.
 In order to facilitate the issuance of visas through a Myanmar Embassy or Permanent Mission, it is best if persons with pre-booked travel arrangements submit along with their visa application a so-called “Visa Confirmation Letter” from the tour operator in Yangon responsible for the tour arrangements.

-Big Bike Tours shall obtain the visa confirmation letter and forward it to you.
+Motorcycle Tours Thailand shall obtain the visa confirmation letter and forward it to you.
 The confirmation letter implies that the tour operator is responsible for you during your entire stay in Myanmar and eliminates further questioning by the Myanmar Embassy.

 Once you have received your visa confirmation letter, you should contact the nearest Myanmar Embassy or Permanent Mission to obtain visas application forms, fill in the visa application forms in triplicate, attach one passport photo to each copy of the application form, and enclose a printout copy of the visa confirmation letter with the application.